Dentures – Carrollton, TX

 Reclaim Your Lost Smile

 Tooth loss not only affects the aesthetics of your smile, but it can also cause a number of issues related to your oral as well as your overall health.
 At Celebration Family Dental, we can provide a number of trusted solutions for the replacement of missing teeth.
 One of them comes in the form of dentures.

-Partial dentures can fill the gaps created by a few missing teeth.
-Conventional partial dentures make use of metal clasps to grip the natural teeth.
-Another type of partial dentures uses less noticeable precision attachments.
-They can also be attached to crowns on the natural teeth.
+Partial dentures fill the gaps created by a few missing teeth.
+Conventional partial dentures use metal clasps to grip the backs of your remaining natural teeth, seamlessly fitting into your smile like a lost puzzle piece.

-Full dentures are used to replace a full set of teeth in the mouth.
+Also known as complete dentures, full dentures replace an entire arch of missing teeth.
 The part of a full denture that replaces the upper teeth has a flesh-colored acrylic base, which covers the gums and the roof of the mouth for a firm fit.
 The base for full dentures that fit over the lower jaw is shaped like a horseshoe in order to avoid covering the tongue.

 Implant-supported dentures can be ball-retained or bar-retained.
 With bar-retained dentures, two to five implants in the jawbone are attached to a thin metal bar, and clips or other attachments are used to affix the dentures to the bar.
 Ball-retained dentures contain sockets which fit into ball-shaped connectors on the implants.

 The dentures your grandparents wore may have looked or felt awkward, but dentistry has come a long way since then.
 Nowadays, each denture is designed to match your unique face shape and oral structures.
 Unless you go around telling people you have dentures, no one should be able to tell that they’re not your “real” teeth.